gt-cs3220/gt-cs3220.github.io/Spring_2023/hw1part2/hw1part2_macos.md

 ## Ready to run?
-Step 1: Go to ledmodule folder, compile the verilog module of **ledmodule**.
+Step 1: compile the verilog module of **adder_var_seq**.
 ```
 verilator --cc adder_var_seq.v --top-module adder_var_seq
 ```

 Step 2: Create the Cpp simulation file for Verilator.
-Pls take a look at the **ledmodule.cpp** in the parent folder.
+Pls take a look at the **adder_var_seq.cpp** in the current folder.
 The detail explainations are listed inside the script.
-1.

 Step 3: Compile the executable file